KElzanowski/kelzanowski.github.io/README.md

 # kelzadesigns
-My portfolio website created using HTML and CSS.
+My portfolio website created using HTML, CSS and a little bit of JavaScript.